A round-up of FAQs, useful tips and interesting facts for your track cycling experience at the Arena.

 Don't worry about purchasing any professional clothing during your first sessions riding the track.
 It's essential that you stay safe and comfortable during your sessions.

-All our bikes require clip in cycle shoes, which are available for hire in a range of sizes.
+- All our bikes require clip in cycle shoes, which are available for hire in a range of sizes.
 We use Look Keo pedals for our bikes at the Arena, providing that your cleats are in good state of wear, you will be able to wear your own clip in shoes.
-We would also advise you to wear socks with cycling shoes as it will be more hygienic and also help to avoid blisters.

 How old do children need to be before they are allowed on the track?